weblabdeusto/weblabdeusto/tools/weblabDeployer/README.rst

 ..
 TODO XXX
 Create all the MySQL databases (script missing)

-Now you can run weblabDeployer.
+Now you can run wlcloud.
 It takes 3 steps:

 * Running the web server::